evan-lauer/evan-lauer/README.md

 # About Me
-I'm a CS and Math student at Carleton College.
+CS and Math alum from Carleton College.
 I love getting software into the hands of customers.

 Enthusiastic about crossword puzzles, skiing fast, and cooking good food.